cyclr/docs/pages/connector-authentication/Boulevard.md

 ## Boulevard setup

-To connect with Cyclr, you need a Boulevard app that is installed by a business and the following authentication values:

-*  Business ID
-*  API Secret
+To connect with Cyclr, you need an **API Key** for the Boulevard application.
+You can find the API Keys for Boulevard your existing apps on the **Manage Apps** page in the Boulevard developer portal, or you can create a new app on this page.

+You also need the following authentication details from your Boulevard account:

-*  Base URL
+*  **Business ID**
-*  API Key
+*  **API Secret**

-To obtain these values, go to the **Manage Apps** page in the Boulevard developer portal.
-For more information, contact your Boulevard account manager.
+For more information on how to obtain these details, contact your Boulevard account manager.

->  **Note**: To gain access to a business's data, an admin at the business needs to install your application.
-To allow them to do this, you need to provide them with your **Application ID**.
-You can see your application ID on the **Manage Apps** page in the Boulevard developer portal.
+>  **Note**: To allow Boulevard to access your business's data, an admin needs to install the Boulevard application with the **Application ID** shown on the **Manage Apps** page.

 ## Cyclr setup